Trump will rally backers every day until the election in North Carolina, a swing state he won twice

 The former president’s path to the 270 electoral votes needed to capture the presidency gets significantly more complicated if he loses North Carolina.
 The fast-growing Southern state gave Trump his smallest margin of victory — 1.3 percentage points — over Democrat Joe Biden four years ago.

-Trump campaigned in Gastonia, west of Charlotte, on Saturday and was scheduled to be in Greensboro later in the day, with a stop in Salem, Virginia, in between.
+Trump campaigned in Gastonia, west of Charlotte, and Greensboro on Saturday, with a stop in Salem, Virginia, in between.
 He will be in the eastern city of Kinston on Sunday and in Raleigh on Monday.
 Those four rallies will bring his total events in North Carolina since Oct.
 1 to nine.
 His running mate, Ohio Sen. JD Vance, has been in the state six times during the same period, most recently on Friday.

-Vice President Kamala Harris, Trump’s Democratic rival, will also be in North Carolina on Saturday for a concert and rally in Charlotte.
-Her campaign has not announced any other travel to the state before Election Day.
+Vice President Kamala Harris, Trump’s Democratic rival, also was in North Carolina on Saturday for a concert and rally in Charlotte.
+Her campaign has not announced any other travel to the state before Election Day, though she’s sending her husband, second gentleman Doug Emhoff, to Greenville on Monday.

 The extensive damage from Hurricane Helene across western North Carolina has created a dose of uncertainty about the state of play here.
 Flooding destroyed homes and displaced residents in several counties, including the liberal city of Asheville and the conservative rural areas surrounding it.